ABRSM’s CEO Michael Elliott has reportedly said:

 Depending on the maturity and independence of the student, the books could perhaps be used as a self-learning tool, with recourse to the teacher where needed.

 To help with this option, full PDF books of model answers are offered online.
 While in some contexts this might seem ill-advised, I would say that it is a hugely useful aid to those who want to monitor their own path through the material.

-Paul has done us all a huge service by demonstrating that we can properly realise the true purpose of teaching music theory by making it interesting, useful and – above all – genuinely relevant to a player’s musical learning.
+Paul has done us all a huge service with this innovative series, demonstrating that we can properly realise the true purpose of teaching music theory by making it interesting, useful and above all genuinely relevant to a player’s musical learning.

 The full series is available for worldwide delivery from